ivan-rozhon/http-mocks/README.md

   import 'core-js/features/url-search-params';
   ```

-Lots of code in this library is very similar to the code of the [data-mocks](https://github.com/ovotech/data-mocks) library.
+Lots of code in this library is heavily inspired by the code of the [data-mocks](https://github.com/ovotech/data-mocks) library.
 So huge thanks to the authors!
+See Dave's Cooper [great talk](https://www.youtube.com/watch?v=9C1QWwlHi0w) about mocking with `data-mocks`.

 ## Instalation